zense/IIITB-StudentKit/docs/induction.md

 <td><p><strong>Will be announced</strong></p></td>
 <td><p>IIITB Literary Society (8Bit Magazine) Meeting</p></td>
 <td><p><strong>Time will be declared later</strong></p></td>
 <td><p> A meeting with the IIITB Literary Society which is responsible for the conception and running of our magazine.
-This is the club that makes sure that your creativity has an outlet and an audience.</p><p>So grab the opportunity to let out your inner Tolstoy, Dickens,Wordsworth or even Chetan Bhagat!(Completely your choice!) </td>
+This is the club that makes sure that your creativity has an outlet and an audience.</p><p>So grab the opportunity to let out your inner Tolstoy, Dickens, Wordsworth or even Chetan Bhagat!(Completely your choice!) </td>
 </tr>
 <tr class="even">
 <td><p><strong>Will be informed</strong></p></td>
 <td><p>iMTech SAC (Students Activity Council) Elections</p></td>
 <td><p>8:00 PM – 10:00 PM</p>
-<p>MCR (Main Class Room) Room 106,Academic Block</p></td>
+<p>MCR (Main Class Room), Room 106,Academic Block</p></td>
-<td><p>This council is responsible for the smooth running of our college and plays a pivotal role in all major occasions and events</p><p>So better sit back and pay attention!The responsibilty will be yours next year!</td>
+<td><p>This council is responsible for the smooth running of our college and plays a pivotal role in all major occasions and events</p><p>So better sit back and pay attention!
+The responsibilty will be yours next year!</td>
 </tr>
 <tr class="odd">
 <td><p><strong>Will be informed</strong></p></td>